Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 Before the exam, ask your lecturer questions.

-When they provide answers, note and work on them.
+When they provide answers, take note and work on them.

 8. Visualize the Bigger Picture